-The Simons Center for the Social Brain (SCSB) funds Seed Grants, Postdoctoral Fellowships, and undergraduate research (UROP) opportunities.
+The Simons Center for the Social Brain (SCSB) funds Seed Grants and Postdoctoral Fellowships.
 Two rounds of Seed Grant applications are accepted each year: one in the spring, and one in the fall.
 Postdoctoral Fellowship applications are accepted on a rolling basis from applicants outside MIT, and twice per year (in the spring and fall) from MIT-based applicants.
 Simons Fellows conduct their research based at MIT under the mentorship of MIT faculty researchers.
-UROP funding follows the academic calendar, with one round each semester and an additional round each summer.
+The Simons Center no longer funds UROPs.

 Mission and Goals:

 The mission of the Simons Center for the Social Brain is to understand the neural mechanisms underlying social cognition and behavior, and to translate this knowledge into better diagnosis and treatment of autism spectrum disorders.